cornellius-gp/gpytorch/docs/source/nearest_neighbors.rst

 .. role:: hidden
     :class: hidden-section

-gpytorch.vecchia
+gpytorch.nearest_neighbors
 ===================================

 These modules provide a set of interfaces for partitioning datasets and establishing neighborhood structures between partitions.
-This kind of partitioning is required for Vecchia-style Gaussian Process models, and we ensure behind the scenes that Vecchia models based on these partitions still form valid joint density functions.
+This kind of partitioning is required for nearest-neighbor-style Gaussian Process models, and we ensure behind the scenes that nearest-neighbor models based on these partitions still form valid joint density functions.

-.. automodule:: gpytorch.vecchia
+.. automodule:: gpytorch.nearest_neighbors
-.. currentmodule:: gpytorch.vecchia
+.. currentmodule:: gpytorch.nearest_neighbors

 Indexes